CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

  * Start to compile the report by writing a detailed description about the issue.
-Always mention a few things: the latest kernel version you installed for reproducing, the Linux Distribution used, and your notes on how to reproduce the issue.
+Always mention a few things: the latest kernel version you installed for reproducing, the CQX96 Distribution used, and your notes on how to reproduce the issue.
 Ideally, make the kernel's build configuration (.config) and the output from ``dmesg`` available somewhere on the net and link to it.
 Include or upload all other information that might be relevant,